In search of big tuskers in Tsavo National Park

 On the second day of my trip, we spotted a carcass of an elephant that had died a natural death.
 Later in the day, Richard asked the KWS rangers to accompany him to collect the ivory lying next to the dead animal.
 Their conversation was in fluent Swahili, and it was clear to see that the relationship between him and the rangers was filled with deep mutual respect for each other’s work and their efforts as the custodians of Tsavo’s heritage.

 Two years ago the carcass of Satao, the world-famous big tusker, was found in the area.
-He had been killed by a poisoned arrow and found with his faced hacked to pieces for his tusks, which were destined to decorate the desk of an Asian collector.
+He had been killed by a poisoned arrow and found with his face hacked to pieces for his tusks, which were destined to decorate the desk of an Asian collector.
 World conservationists called this a monumental loss.
 As a result of the prevalence of poaching, Richard would like to see one or two of the iconic Tsavo tuskers enjoy a Presidential Security Decree to protect them, as was the case with the famous tusker called Ahmed of Marsabit National Park in Kenya in the early 1970s.
 If successfully repeated, this will be a momentous achievement in conservation leadership by an African president.

-Over the next few days, I was elated to observe the successful co-operation between The Tsavo Trust, a field-based NGO established four years ago, and the Kenya Wildlife Services.
+Over the next few days, I was elated to observe the successful cooperation between The Tsavo Trust, a field-based NGO established four years ago, and the Kenya Wildlife Services.
 In less than four years since Richard Moller embarked on his NGO’s programme to protect Tsavo’s tuskers, elephant poaching in Tsavo has reduced by over half.
 There are few examples of close co-operation by African NGOs and their government counterparts in wildlife conservation, so this is a notable venture.
-Richard and his co-pilot, Josh Outram, spend over 60 hours per month recording the silent giants of Tsavo’s savannahs, and they have donated more than US$300,000 worth of anti-poaching vehicles and equipment to KWS since inception.
+Richard and his co-pilot, Josh Outram, spend over 60 hours per month recording the silent giants of Tsavo’s savannahs, and they have donated more than US$300,000 worth of anti-poaching vehicles and equipment to KWS since its inception.

 They also work closely with local communities, as they fully appreciate that the survival of Africa’s iconic species is dependent on the participation of people who live on park borders.
 Human-wildlife conflict is at the root of an ecological disaster still in its infancy, and apex predators such as lions are especially affected in East Africa, as they pose an enormous threat to the cattle herders, so are consequently often killed or poisoned.